Middle School Drama Resources

 Fairy Tale Monologue and Script - Drama and Language Arts

 This is a 3 part individual/group assignment where groups (of 4-6) are given a problem based on a well known fairy tale where students have to write and perform their solution to the problem.
 Students will write out a monologue individually and as a group will write the body of the script.
 After the groups have resolved their problem, each group member will have a chance to reflect on how their character feels after the resolution of the problem.
-This activity would be appropriate for middle school students.
+This activity would be appropriate for middle school or high school students.
 This package will provide your students with hours of entertainment that include opportunities to write and showcase their creativity.
 For teachers, it provides great opportunities to teach script writing, assess writing samples, dramatic performances, and to foster group cooperation.

 Topics Covered: